gdt050579/AppCUI-rs/docs/chapter-3/custon-controls/focus_overlay.md

 # Overlay on Focus support

-Sometimes, you may want to have aditional space in a control when it has a focus (e.g. to draw some extract components that make sense only when the control has a focus).
-Example of such behavior include:
+Sometimes, you may want to have additional space in a control when it has focus (e.g. to draw some extra components that only make sense when the control is focused).
+Examples of such behavior include:
 * **scrollbars** - when a control has scrollbars, the scrollbars are drawn only when the control has a focus.
 * **searchbar** - when a control has a focus, a search bar is drawn that the control can use to filter/find inner items.
-* **aditional information** - controls that operates over a container (e.g. a list) can use the overlay to show some aditional information about the current item or the current state of the control (e.g. number of items selected, etc).
+* **additional information** — controls that operate on a container (e.g. a list) can use the overlay to show additional information about the current item or the current state of the control (e.g. number of items selected, etc.).

 ## Constructor